isaacnmm/pestpolicy-hugo2XX/content/posts/remove-paint-from-concrete/index.md

 Finally, clean the surface with soapy water and aconcrete deck brushto remove traces of paint stripper from the surface.
 10. Leave the concrete surface to dry naturally.
 NB: Paint stripper contains methylene chlorine (a toxic chemical), which is burns skin or irritates the respiratory system when inhaled.

-> See Also: > How to Paint Concrete

 ###  b.
 Absorbent Paint Stripper